b-cubed-eu/astro-docs/src/content/docs/guides/software-development.md

 - Classes and functions MUST be documented using docstrings.
 :::

-Many of the principles that are outlined in the chapters on [R](#r) and [R packages](#r-pkg), also apply to writing Python code.
-In this chapter, we will outline some additional requirements for Python.
+Many of the principles that are outlined in the sections on [R](#r) and [R packages](#r-pkg), also apply to writing Python code.
+In this section, we will outline some additional requirements for Python.
 A very good reference to Python programming can be found in [The Hitchhicker’s Guide to Python](https://docs.python-guide.org/).

 ### Repository structure {#python-repo-structure}